- Warnings & Disclaimers

 Integrated OLED functionality

 To configure OLED mode EVGA Precision X1 software is required.
-Settings related to OLED available at dedicated tab, exclusive to Kingpin Edition card.
+Settings related to OLED available at the dedicated tab, exclusive to Kingpin Edition card.

 Image 39: EVGA Precision X1 software main UI, in OLED configure mode